-Leaving Children and Pets in Hot Cars Can Turn Deadly Within Minutes
+Leaving Your Children and Your Pets Alone in Hot Cars Can Turn Deadly in Just a Few Minutes

-The internal temperature of your car can increase by 20 degrees in just 10 minutes, even on a cloudy or overcast day
+The cabin temperature of your car can increase by 20 degrees or more in just 10 minutes, even on a cloudy or overcast day with the windows cracked

 It only takes minutes